There Are Two Basic Types of Conservatorships In Connecticut

-If the respondent has designated a health care representative, the conservator is bound by all health care decisions properly made by the health care representative, unless there is a court order stating otherwise.
+If the respondent has named a healthcare representative, the conservator is bound by all healthcare decisions properly made by the healthcare representative, unless there is a court order stating otherwise.
 This will allow the conservator to make decisions about medical or other professional care (not including a commitment to a hospital for treatment of psychiatric disability).

 In addition, the conserved person cannot obtain a marriage license without the written consent of the conservator.

 Conservator of the Person Report